johannes-bln/LiveMusic/docs/Localisation.md

 ‘PERMISSION STRING’ = ‘Text of the permission request.’;

 It is important that the strings clearly describe what is being requested in order to comply with Apple's HIG.

+## General Locales
+For general localisation, I use the Localizable.xcstrings catalogue.

+Here we also have the English and German localisations.

+# Principals
+The structure is kept very simple:

+‘ViewName - Exact String’ (this makes it easier to maintain and understand)